 The tract is becoming a popular flyfishing destination for anglers wishing to catch Striped Bass on a fly rod.

-Waterfowl hunting is allowed on part of the open water, subject to Department of Fish and Game regulations.
-All arrangements are made in advance through Brannan Island SRA.
+Waterfowl hunting is allowed on part of the open water, subject to Department of Fish and Wildlife regulations.
+All arrangements are made in advance through the Diablo Range District Office.

 For more information please contact Ryen Goering at firstname.lastname@example.org or (925) 455-7876.

 As part of an on-going planning process, a habitat enhancement plan is being created for Franks Tract.
 For more information on this plan, please visit https://franks-tract-futures-ucdavis.hub.arcgis.com/.